jhu-dvrk/dvrk-readthedocs/docs/pages/development/options/components.rst

-Instead of using a middleware and implement the end-user application's logic in a separate process, you can also add cisst/SAW components, either existing ones or your own, to the dVRK console.
+Instead of using a middleware and implement the end-user application's logic in a separate process, you can also add cisst/SAW components, either existing ones or your own, to the dVRK system.
 This is actually the mechanism we use for the ROS (1 and 2),
 |sawSocketStreamer|_ and |sawOpenIGTLink|_ described above.
 The main
 advantage of this approach is performance, i.e. the communication